4chess/elm/README.md

 Elm Blog Post Example
 This repository contains an Elm application example that displays a simple blog post.
 The Elm architecture offers a robust framework for building web applications with a focus on reliability and maintainability.

-Requirements
-Elm 0.19 or later
-Installation
-Ensure Elm is installed on your system.
-If not, download and install it from the official Elm website: https://elm-lang.org/

 Clone this repository or download the BlogPost.elm file.